bernardpeh/practical-symfony-3/manuscript/Chapter_18.md

 ## Making the Bundle Extensible

 When this bundle is initialised in AppKernel.php, running "app/console doctrine:schema:create will create the default tables.
 We should be able to extend this bundle and modify the entity name and methods easily.
 The war is not over.
-There is still a lot to be done!!
+There are still lots to be done!!

 Let us clean up the AppKernel and Route.